novuhq/novu/docs/docs/community/contributing.md

 # Contributing

-How to help us help you :) Notifire is an Open Source project, we would love for you to contribute, you can see here our guidelines, making sure our code base is [readable](https://en.wikipedia.org/wiki/Code_Reading).
+How to help us help you :) Novu is an Open Source project, we would love for you to contribute, you can see here our guidelines, making sure our code base is [readable](https://en.wikipedia.org/wiki/Code_Reading).

 - [Questions](#question)